Kong/cloud-migration-journey/README.md

 1. Clone the repo to your computer:
     > `git clone git@github.com:Kong/migration-journey.git`

-1. Change directory to your cloned repo from the previous step
+1. Change directory to your cloned repo from the previous step:
      > `cd migration-journey`

 1. View the available `make` targets for the project: